 The first teeth to show up are usually the front two bottom teeth (our favourites!), often followed by some front top teeth, more bottom teeth, then molars and eyeteeth (the pointy ones).
 You can see the typical order in this charmingly titled ‘eruption chart’ above.

 Most kids have all 20 baby teeth by the time they’re three (just in time to act like a toothy T-Rex).
 If there’s no sign of a tooth by the time your tot is 18 months, then it’s best to have a chat with your dentist.

 Some babies get lucky and have very few teething symptoms, but for most, the whole ‘teeth poking through gums’ thing does cause some discomfort.

 If your baby is drooling like a St Bernard and trying to chew, bite and suck on everything, then there’s a fair chance they are teething.

 Crankiness, crying, disrupted sleep, flushed cheeks, swollen gums, face-rubbing, ear-grabbing and being off their food might also be teething symptoms.

 If you’re seeing a combination of these then you may have a teether on your hands.
 And if you can see or feel a little tooth under the gum, then it’s official!

 Once your bub is in the teething territory, symptoms can last a few days (when the new tooth is coming through) or for several months (if lots of teeth pop out at once).

-This can leave your little one feeling out of sorts, but there are ways you can soothe their gums and help them through these growing pains, like these 15 teething aids to soothe sore gums.
+This can leave your little one feeling out of sorts, but there are ways you can soothe their gums and help them through these growing pains.

 One trick is to gently rub your finger along their gums to ease the pain.
 Just make sure your finger is clean and then let the counter-pressure do its magic!